Cádiz: Climate

-Cádiz has a hot-summer mediterranean climate (Köppen Csa) with very mild winters and warm to hot summers.
+Cádiz has a hot-summer Mediterranean climate (Köppen Csa; Trewartha: Csal) with very mild winters and warm to hot summers.
 The city has significant maritime influences due to its position on a narrow peninsula.
-Amongst any European places, Cádiz has one of the warmest winters.
+Cádiz has one of the warmest winters in Spain and the warmest winter in Europe outside Spain, with an average temperature of 12.9 C in the coldest month.
 The annual sunshine hours of Cádiz are above 3,000h, being one of the sunniest cities in Europe.
 Although summer nights are tropical in nature, daytime temperatures are comparatively subdued compared to nearby inland areas such as Jerez and the very hot far inland areas in Andalucía.
 The average sea temperature is around 16 C during the winter and around 22 C during the summer.
 Snowfall is unknown at least since 1935.

 Beaches

 Cádiz, situated on a peninsula, is home to many beaches.

-La Playa de la Caleta is the best-loved beach of Cádiz.
+La Playa de la Caleta is the most popular beach of Cádiz.
 It has always been in Carnival songs, due to its unequalled beauty and its proximity to the Barrio de la Viña.
 It is the beach of the Old City, situated between two castles, San Sebastian and Santa Catalina.
 It is around 400 m long and 30 m wide at low tide.
 La Caleta and the boulevard show a lot of resemblance to parts of Havana, the capital city of Cuba, like the malecon.
 Therefore, it served as the set for several of the Cuban scenes in the beginning of the James Bond movie Die Another Day.

 La Playa de la Victoria, in the newer part of Cádiz, is the beach most visited by tourists and natives of Cádiz.
 It is about three km long, and it has an average width of 50 m of sand.
 The moderate swell and the absence of rocks allow family bathing.
 It is separated from the city by an avenue; on the landward side of the avenue, there are many shops and restaurants.

 La Playa de Santa María del Mar or Playita de las Mujeres is a small beach in Cádiz, situated between La Playa de Victoria and La Playa de la Caleta.
 It features excellent views of the old district of Cádiz.

 Other beaches are Torregorda, Cortadura and El Chato.

-Gastronomy
+Culture

+Language

+The Spanish spoken in Cádiz reflects features of Western Andalusian and urban dialects.
+It is seseante, meaning there is no distinction between the sounds of "s" and "z," and the "s" is pronounced with the front part of the tongue (predorsal s).
+Key characteristics include: